-Justin Walters is a Sports Multi-Media Journalist at WPIX-11 in New York.
+Justin Walters is a Sports Anchor and Reporter at WPIX-11 in New York.
 As a native New Yorker, he accomplished a career goal in the Winter of 2019 by joining the sports team in the No. 1 market.
 This platform allows him to cover some of the most storied sports franchises and display his passion for writing and storytelling.
 Along with those responsibilities, Justin is also a sideline reporter for CBS Sports.
 His contributions are for both college football and college basketball.

 Before joining WPIX-11 and CBS Sports, Justin was a Sports Director and Anchor for WRNN-TV/FiOS1 News in the Greater New York City area.
 There he covered all of the New York sports teams on the professional and high school level for three years.